Orenburg shawl: Shawls

 After the yarn has been spun and plied, the shawl is then knitted before washing the yarn.
-The yarn and fiber is not washed until the shawl has been knitted and is ready for blocking and sale.
+The yarn and fiber are not washed until the shawl has been knitted and is ready for blocking and sale.
 The shawls are knitted into a variety of geometric designs.
-The shawls are made in many shapes; rectangular, square and triangular.
+The shawls are made in many shapes: rectangular, square and triangular.
 The size varies from a 5 ft by 5 ft square shawls to a headscarf-sized ones.
 Color varies depending on the coloring of the goats.
 Some shawls contain more than one color.

 Qualities

-The down hair of Orenburg goats is the thinnest in the world – 16-18 micrometers, and that of Angora goats (mohair) is 22-24 micrometers.
+The down hair of Orenburg goats is among the thinnest in the world – 16-18 micrometers (angora rabbit fiber is 14-17 micrometers and muskox quiviut is 11-17 micrometers).
 Products made of Orenburg down hair are therefore especially soft and fine.
 The thinness of hair is partly due to the severe snowy winters of the Ural mountain steppes, along with particular qualities of feed and living conditions.
-The Orenburg goat breed can only be reared in the Orenburg region.
+The Orenburg goat breed can be reared only in the Orenburg region.
 Despite being so fine, the fiber is very durable, more so than wool.
 The efforts of the French in the 19th century to import Orenburg goats were unsuccessful, as the warm climate of France was not suitable for the development of the fine down hair.
 Accordingly, Orenburg goats in France degenerated into ordinary goats with rough thick down hair.
-In the 18th – 19th centuries France imported tens of thousands of poods (пуд) (an old Russian measure of weight equal to about 36 pounds) of Orenburg goat down hair, which was valued higher than cashmere.
+In the 18th and 19th centuries, France imported tens of thousands of poods (пуд) (an old Russian measure of weight equal to about 36 pounds) of Orenburg goat down hair, which was valued more highly than cashmere.
 The Orenburg shawl became popular in Europe through an enterprise “Imitation a la Orenburg” organized by an English firm “Lipner”.